 Now, the key to selling in this market is to be an authority, (that’s why I only recommend you try it after having actually made good money online).

 You want to give honest, in-depth reviews that really get down to the brass tacks of how good something is (or isn’t, as the case may be).
 This is the only niche for which I don’t usually create a story (unless it’s my actual story) and instead provide useful how-to articles, then saying where I got the info from or `to find out more click this (affiliate) link’.

 I tend to stay away from this niche for niche websites because there are so many excellent, free sources of information that it’s hard to compete and show them something they haven’t already seen.

 What I do instead (almost exclusively in this marker, in fact) is target product keywords.
 This can be hugely profitable, particularly if you write a real review and offer bonuses.
 Offering bonuses is absolutely essential, or potential buyers will just read your review then go elsewhere so they can get bonuses along with the product Or even use their own affiliate link.
 As for themes,

 I recommend that you use a professional (not too fancy though) looking theme.
-Once again I recommend the X theme specifically.
+Once again I recommend the Divi Theme specifically.